What's the Difference Between Network Security & Cyber Security?

 As the Internet evolves, we are continually discovering vulnerabilities--people trying to take advantage of these systems and exploit weaknesses.
 Right alongside them are the people trying to stand in their way.
 Just as the good guys find a way to stop the bad guys, the bad guys will always look for new ways to exploit the system.

 All the while, we're becoming more and more connected.
 Our dependence on the internet has resulted in the development of things like larger than life company networks and cloud computing.
-Those innovations have driven a demand for internet security specialists.
-In fact, the digital revolution has created new jobs that didn't even exist five or ten years ago.
+Those innovations and the digital revolution have created new jobs that didn't even exist five or ten years ago.

 The Bureau of Labor Statistics (BLS) created several new job titles in its 2014-15 Occupational Outlook Handbook that reflect the growth in this industry.
 Positions like computer network architect or information security analyst are so new that the companies needing them are still developing the educational requirements and certifications needed to qualify for these positions.

 If the field of internet security is attractive to you, you need to know the important distinction between network security and cyber security.

 If you think of a company as castle fortified against outside threats, network security is concerned about maintaining peace and calm within the walls of the castle.
 It focuses on maintaining the fortifications, of course, but its primary purpose is to guard against problems from within.
 A person concerned with network security will be focusing on protecting a company's internal information by monitoring employee and network behavior in several ways.
 They are like the feudal lords responsible for keeping peace in the land.

 - IDs and passwords - making certain they are effective and updated frequently

 - Firewalls - keeping outside threats at bay

 - Internet access - monitoring the sites employees visit on the company's computers

 - Encryption - making certain that company information is useless to anyone outside the company